syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Getting-Started.md

 # Getting Started with SfSignaturePad

-This section explains the steps required to configure the [`SfSignaturePad`].
+This section explains the steps required to configure the `Signature Pad`.

 ## Adding SfSignaturePad reference

-You can add the `SfSignaturePad` reference using one of the following methods:
+You can add the Signature Pad reference using one of the following methods:

 **Method 1: Adding SfSignaturePad reference from nuget.org**

 Syncfusion Xamarin components are available in [nuget.org](https://www.nuget.org/).
-To add `SfSignaturePad` to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Xamarin.SfSignaturePad](https://www.nuget.org/packages/Syncfusion.Xamarin.SfSignaturePad), and then install it.
+To add Signature Pad to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Xamarin.SfSignaturePad](https://www.nuget.org/packages/Syncfusion.Xamarin.SfSignaturePad), and then install it.

-N> Install the same version of `SfSignaturePad` Nuget in all the projects.
+N> Install the same version of SfSignaturePad Nuget in all the projects.

 **Method 2: Adding SfSignaturePad reference from toolbox**